kevinrue/GOexpress-original/README.md

 data based on gene expression measurements.
 It requires 3 input
 values:

-1. a sample-by-gene matrix providing the expression level of genes (rows) in each sample (columns).
+1. a gene-by-sample matrix providing the expression level of genes (rows) in each sample (columns).
 Row names are expected to be either ensembl gene identifiers or probeset identifiers present in the BioMart database.